128technology/docs/docs/intro_installation_bootable_media.md

 ### FIPS Enforcement Mode

-FIPS Enforcement is available for version 6.0 and later.
+FIPS Enforcement is available for **version 6.0 and later**.
 FIPS mode can be enabled manually during the installation.
-In cases where the flag was not or cannot be set during installation, a FIPS rpm is available for download and can be installed.
+In cases where the flag was not or cannot be set during installation, a FIPS RPM is available for download from the SSR repos, and can be installed.

 Use the following procedure to enable FIPS enforcement.

-1. Use up/down keys to highlight the desired install mode
+1. Use up/down keys to highlight the desired install mode.

   ![Bios Install](/img/56fips_BIOSinstall_1.png)

 2. Press TAB to edit the config.

-3. Add ‘fips=1’ to the end of the vmlinuz parameters
+3. Add `fips=1` to the end of the vmlinuz parameters.

   ![FIPS Parameter](/img/56fips_BIOSinstall_2.png)

-4. Press Enter to start the FIPS install
+4. Press Enter to start the install.

 The procedure that follows here is the Interactive Install on the VGA Console.